 Retire early with a completely tax-free income

-I’m not talking about a crazy Ponzi scheme, I’m talking about the TFSA.
+I’m talking about your Tax-Free Savings Account.
 Yes, most of us have one, but are you using it the proper way?

 Most people think that it is what the name implies – a “savings” account, where you park some cash until your next vacation or kitchen reno.
 This perception is completely wrong.
-In fact, the TFSA is one of the greatest wealth-building tools available to Canadian's, regardless of your income level.
+In fact, it's one of the greatest wealth-building tools available to Canadian's, regardless of your income level.
 Let me explain.

 If you're already familiar with how the TFSA works click here to skip the basics and go straight to how you SHOULD be using it.